 The preventive care also lessens the use of surgery, such as root canals, extractions, or surgeries.
 It maintains oral stability in the long term and reduces pain.

-The Role of Routine Exams in Overall Health
+Routine Exams and Overall Health

 Oral health is closely related to overall health.
 Gum disease has been identified with diseases like heart disease and diabetes.